Tamaulipas

 February 2010 An armed conflict erupted between the Gulf Cartel and Los Zetas, causing border cities in 'La Frontera Chica' (including Miguel Alemán, Mier, Camargo, and Nueva Ciudad Guerrero) to become 'ghost towns'.

-This contents of the box above is based on material from the Wikipedia article Tamaulipas, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Same-sex marriage in Tamaulipas & Tamaulipas, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also